⚠️ High Wind Warning through Sunday morning — Volunteer Day on Saturday has been cancelled for safety.

 Mālama ʻĀina (caring for the land): Revitalize, Protect, Engage, Support

-Coastal wetlands are transitional ecosystems where land meets the sea, regularly or seasonally flooded by fresh, brackish, or salt water.
-These areas support a rich diversity of plant and animal life specially adapted to wet soils, varying water salinity, and changing water levels.
+A wetland is an area where the land is covered by water, or where the soil stays wet for long periods of time.
+From marshes and swamps to rivers, lakes, coastal lagoons, and estuaries, wetlands take many forms.
+Coastal wetlands are where land meets the sea—dynamic, transitional ecosystems regularly or seasonally flooded by fresh, brackish, or salt water.
+These environments support a rich diversity of plant and animal life adapted to wet soils, shifting salinity, and changing water levels.

 Hawaiʻi Island has lost about 75% of its historic low-elevation wetlands, mostly due to infill and development.
 Remaining wetlands are often degraded by invasive non-native plants.